Jacqueline-Esbri/UFOs/README.md

 ![function](https://github.com/je8778/UFOs/blob/main/PNGs/function.png)

 The following image illustrates a functional table with the ability to to filter specific information using the Dev tool.
 When activated, it reacts to user input.
+When the user enters the search criteria, the JavaScript code stores the values in the textbox in a JS object.
+Multiple filters can be entered simultaneously to enable users refine their search.

 ### Fig.3
 ![dev_tool](https://github.com/je8778/UFOs/blob/main/PNGs/dev_tool.png)